 - The staff actions, modelling of behaviour and the use of vocabulary around school.

-Democracy – is an area explored through the curriculum, for example Class 3 and their Parliament day.
-It is also recognised through an incredibly practical School Council.
-A recent addition to the school which was set up in direct reponse to the children asking for it.
+Democracy – Not only is it taught within the curriculum and when current events lead to it (e.g. around election times, or with the Key Stage 2 study of the Ancient Greeks) it is recognised through an incredibly practical School Council.
+This was set up in direct response to the children asking for it.
 The opportunity to elect Councillors, to take part in decision making and explore the consequences of these decisions is very valuable and one the children enjoy.

-Tolerance of those of different faiths and beliefs is explored both in assemblies and whole school events but also planned for in the curriculum through RE lessons, in specific topics (such as Festivals around the World) and visits to other places of workship.
+Tolerance of those of different faiths and beliefs is explored both in assemblies and whole school events but also planned for in the curriculum through RE lessons, in specific topics (such as Festivals around the World) and visits to other places of worship.
+Our RE curriculum is mapped to the Carlisle SACRE and plans for the studying of specific religions and comparing them.

 - Festival Celebrations – e.g. Harvest, Christmas, Divali, Eid